 Contracts have delivered a benefit to the environment that might not otherwise have been achieved.
 Three significant examples are the use of one test vehicle rather than two separate vehicles in New Zealand and Australia, the introduction of a new vehicle with the highest levels of emission control and the introduction of a water control device for skid testing.

-WDM® has also exported its technology world-wide, building SCRIM machines for use in Argentina, Belgium, Canada, Chile, China, Germany, Italy, Slovenia, South Africa, Spain and the USA.
+WDM® has also exported its technology world-wide, building SCRIM machines for use in the USA, Argentina, Belgium, Canada, Chile, China, Germany, Italy, Slovenia, South Africa, and.

 * Registered in the US Patent and Trademark Office